Adeshppp/Java-Course/Readme.md

 Inner class:

-In Java only inner class can be static
+In Java only inner class can be static.

+Anonymous class:
+When we know that there is class which is only be used once then in that situation we can use anonymous class.